S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

 Tip: You can select **1305**, then do Ctrl+D several times to get all occurences selected, and then past 11155111.

-Certainly!
-Here's an organized and clear version of your tutorial:

----

-**2.3 Update ChainID in `front-end/public/script.js` File**

-To ensure that your front-end connects to the Sepolia chainID, follow these steps to replace all occurrences of "1303" with "11155111" in the `front-end/public/script.js` file.

-**Manual Method:**

-1. Open your text editor and navigate to the `front-end/public/script.js` file.

-2. Locate the first occurrence of "1303" and position your cursor at the beginning of the number.

-3. Press `Ctrl + D` (or `Cmd + D` on macOS) to select the current occurrence.

-4. Continue pressing `Ctrl + D` until all instances of "1303" are selected.

-5. Type "11155111" to replace the selected occurrences.

-6. Save the file.

-**Alternative Method using Find and Replace:**

-1. Open the `front-end/public/script.js` file in your text editor.

-2. Use the find function (`Ctrl + F` or `Cmd + F`) to search for "1303."

-3. Click on "Replace" or "Replace All."

-4. Enter "11155111" as the replacement and confirm the action.

-5. Save the file.

 ---

 ### Step 3: Redeploy the Contract on Sepolia